 The Tax Cuts and Jobs Act of 2017 lowered the statutory corporate tax rate from 35% to 21% for years beginning after December 31, 2017.
-The Company estimates that its effective tax rate in 2019 will approximate 25.1%.
+The Company estimates that its effective tax rate in 2020 will approximate 24.8%.

 As discussed in the Recent Accounting Pronouncements section of Note 1 to the Consolidated Financial Statements, the Company adopted ASU 2016-09 in the first quarter of 2017.
-The impact of adopting this change in accounting principle reduced the Company's effective tax rate by 0.9% for the period ending December 31, 2017 and did not impact the effective tax rate for the period ended December 31, 2018.
-The adoption of this pronouncement did not have a material impact on the Company's results of operations or financial position in either year.
+The impact of adopting this change in accounting principle reduced the Company's effective tax rate by 0.9% for the period ending December 31, 2017 and did not impact the effective tax rate for the periods ended December 31, 2018 and December 31, 2019.
+The adoption of this pronouncement did not have a material impact on the Company's results of operations or financial position in any year.